Kluvens/Computer-Science/Networking/network-layer.md

 - but NAT is here to stay:
   - extensively used in home and institutional nets, 4G/5G cellular nets

+By NAT, source port number, source IP address, transport checksum and IP checksum are changed.

 ## Routing overview
 Routing protocol goal: determine good paths, from sending hosts to receiving host, through network of routers
 - path: sequence of routers packets traverse from given initial source host to final destination host